Skyvell/itx/README.md

 If you do not specify the option --last-block, the last available block in your local database will be the default.

 ## Limitations
+- You will need to turn off your node while you are extracting from it.
+Seems to be a limitation with leveldb.
 - If you wish to remove files -> use the remove command.
 Otherwise the configuration file won't be accurate.
 - If you wish to move files -> edit the configuration file accordingly.
 Otherwise you will break tracking of those files.